 - NFTs: Our Dynamic Model Builder which is a fully customizable rule builder can be used to flag NFTs.
 Unit21’s dynamic model builder is a powerhouse for rules, giving teams the control and flexibility to get very specific with anomaly detection.

 Rules need to be customized to your needs.
 Create them based on patterns and events happening on the field.
 Regulated financial organizations need to know the following to improve their rules.

-Generating too many Alerts: If you are generating too many alerts, you’re capturing noise instead of meaningful information.
-This means you need to change your rule details and thresholds.
+- Generating too many Alerts: If you are generating too many alerts, you’re capturing noise instead of meaningful information.
+This means you need to change your rule details and thresholds, and even consider using an alert scoring engine that uses machine learning.
 For example, a rule that’s looking at users that have transacted more than $15k in a month creates 20k alerts; unfortunately, the rule is futile because it’s impossible to review that many alerts.
 Instead, you refine the rule to users that have transacted more than $15k in a month via “check” and “atm withdrawal” payments; this might return 100 alerts since it was refined to specific payment types.

 Rules Should Evolve

 We provide a basis to start building rules for effective compliance.
 Teams need to continue developing their rule sets for transaction monitoring.
 Having good workflows in place helps make sure your rules deliver more.